hal2001/rtsne/README.md

 I just wanted to teach myself how t-SNE worked, while also learning non-trivial and idiomatic R programming.
-I have subsequently messed about with various parameters, exposing different options, and also added:
+I have subsequently messed about with various parameters, exposing different options, and also added some other features:

+* The gradient matrix is now calculated as a matrix operation, rather than a for-loop over each row.
+This leads to substantial speed-ups (e.g. 40% faster on the 6,000 MNIST digit example below).
 * Extra initialization option: use the first two PCA scores.
 Makes embedding deterministic.
 This can be scaled so the standard deviation is 1e-4 (as in the usual random initialization).
 * Early exaggeration option: the method suggested by [Linderman and Steinerberger](https://arxiv.org/abs/1706.02582).